Escalation of commitment: Research and analysis

 Other research has identified circumstances that lead to the opposite of escalation of commitment, namely deescalation of commitment.
 This research explains the factors that influence whether escalation or deescalation of commitment is more likely to occur through the role of budgeting and mental accounting.

 Vietnam War

 Escalation of commitment can many times cause behavior change by means of locking into resources.
-One of the first examples of escalation of commitment was described by George Ball, who wrote to President Lyndon Johnson to explain to him the predictions of the war outcome:
+In 1965, U.S. diplomat George Ball wrote to President Lyndon Johnson explaining that the South Vietnamese were losing the war, facing the United States with a decision between limiting U.S. liabilities by finding a way out at minimal long-term costs or, alternatively, accepting an open-ended commitment of U.S. forces:

 Theories

 Self-justification theory

 Self-justification thought process is a part of commitment decisions of leaders and managers of a group and can therefore cause a rise in commitment levels.
 This attitude provides "one explanation for why people escalate commitment to their past investments."
 Managers make decisions that reflect previous behavior.
 Managers tend to recall and follow information that is aligned to their behavior to create consistency for their current and future decisions.
 If a group member or outside party recognizes inconsistent decision making, this can alter the leadership role of the manager.
 Managers have external influence from society, peers, and authority, which can significantly alter a manager's perception on what factors realistically matter when making decisions.